 There's much to see here.
 So, take your time, look around, and learn all there is to know about Educating Football.
+Above you will see author Steve Sallis appearing on the Netflix documentary supporting Wales international Jonny Williams.

 We have the book, the seminar, workshops for teams of all levels.
+If you are interested in workshops for your team led by the author please get in touch at 07860369694.

-We hope you enjoy our site and book which has sold world wide
+We hope you enjoy our site and book which has sold world wide.

 A former colleague of the author Steve Sallis and now life long friends.
 Dave is now assistant manager at Millwall FC.
 They speak everyday as mates, mentors and critical friends to one another.
 I think that says it all...